mrotaru/data/js-prototypes/index.md

 We saw that when JS creates a function object, it also creates the prototype object.
 This object has a "constructor" property, and it is a reference to the function object.
-Because it's on the prototype, it will be accessible to objects created by the function with `new`:
+Because it's on the prototype, it will be inherited by objects created by the function with `new`:

 ```js
 function foo() {}